Tribes and Treks tour at san luis, aurora

 Experience one of the last few thriving rainforests in the Philippines through a river trek with the Altas, an indigenous tribe in the Aurora province, and get to know their own story.

-Visit a local Cacao Farm and learn how to make your own dark chocolate!
 Find out the significance of growing cacao in the country and get a chance to try the creamy cacao fruit and amazing cacao ice cream.

 Experience the Baler surf scene!